Dechannie689/Sale-Shipment-Analysis/README.md

 # Sale & Shipment Analysis - Power BI
-Abstract
+## Abstract
-The Marketing Campaign Dashboard visualizes key insights to provide a comprehensive overview of campaign performance in Power BI, leveraging a dataset sourced from marketing_campaign.csv.
+This dashboard visualizes key insights to provide a comprehensive overview of sales & shipment performance in Power BI, leveraging a dataset sourced from [HERE](https://drive.google.com/drive/folders/1sNHbkw6k1TcuiePujyqh3pWCCi9CXa9c?usp=drive_link).
 It provides a centralized hub for dissecting and optimizing the performance of marketing campaigns, enabling data-driven decision-making and helping businesses maximize their marketing ROI.

-Make better decisions by getting a 360° view of your shipment performance.
+view of your shipment performance.
 This dashboard can help you monitor, analyze and understand the monthly, quarterly, and semi-annual performance of a shipper.
 Using this dashboard, you can know the shipment performance across regions, get an overview of the shipment delay, and understand the important customers better.
+Check how your company is performing in different years by condensing multiple datasets into one, holistic dashboard.
+Deep-dive into each product category for further analysis, simply by clicking on each column.
+Monitor employee performance & progress by YoY reports for top-performing sales executives, plotted by both revenue earned and items sold.
+Analyze each sales location individually with our maps that reveal deeper insights on clicking, including sub-regions/cities and top regional customers.

+View sales performance

+now view  region-wise performance

+Analyze how a product is performing in terms of revenue generated and total units sold Map your investments in inventory and workforces to real-world outcomes, and improve decision-making

-Data Manipulation
+## Data Manipulation
 Prior to analysis, I imported the dataset into Power BI and transformed it on Power Query Editor.
 Here are the step-by-step manipulations done on the source datasets:

 Step 1: Creation of Product & Amount Spend Column